cisagov/development-guide/project_setup/README.md

 ### Cloning a selected skeleton ###

-Next, use the [`gh-skeleton`](https://github.com/cisagov/gh-skeleton) tool to clone, rename, and prepare the contents of your new repository for publication.
+Next, use the [`gh-skeleton`](https://github.com/cisagov/gh-skeleton) `gh` extension to clone, rename, and prepare the contents of your new repository for publication.
 The tool will print out each command it is issuing and its result.